 Clean with Old Clothes

 Why spend your hard earned money on buying scraps of fabric (aka cleaning and dusting rags) from the store when you can quickly cut your own?

-Use clothing items that already have stains or holes as cleaning rags, since you won’t be able to sell them.
+Use old clothing items that already have stains or holes as cleaning rags, since you won’t be able to sell them.

-So there you have it!
+And there you have it!
 My big list of tried and true ways to sell, recycle and generally rid your house of all of those old clothes!

 I’d love to hear how you keep from being buried alive with your mounds of outgrown clothes.
 Leave a comment below and let’s compare notes!